fygar256/general-assembler-axx/README.md

 In this example, if a>3, error code 4 is returned, and if b>7, error code 5 is returned.

-・object_list
+・binary_list

-object_list specifies the codes to be output, separated by ','.
+binary_list specifies the codes to be output, separated by ','.
 For example, 0x03,d means that d is stored after 0x3.

 Take 8048 as an example,